Chinese New Year: Taiwan

 In Taiwan, the most common terms for the Chinese New Year are 農曆新年 (Nónglì Xīnnián, Agricultural Calendar New Year) and 過年 (Guònián, passing year).
 Unlike in China, where 春节 (Chūn Jié, Spring Festival) is the standard and official term; people in Taiwan typically do not use "Spring Festival" in daily conversations.
-Instead, they emphasize the connection to the traditional Chinese calendar by calling it 農曆新年 ("lunar new year"), or simply refer to it as 過年 ("past year"), which is more casual and widely used among families and friends.
+Instead, they emphasize the connection to the traditional Chinese calendar by calling it 農曆新年 ("lunar new year"), or simply refer to it as 過年 ("past year"), which is more casual and widely used among families and friends—these terms are also acceptable in mainland Chinese usage.

 Taiwanese Guonian differs from the Chinese Spring Festival in several cultural practices, traditions, and customs, despite both celebrations being based on the traditional Chinese calendar.
 In Taiwan, the Chinese New Year (農曆新年) emphasises honouring ancestors through elaborate rituals, including offering food and incense at home altars.
 Taiwanese families often prioritise local delicacies, such as pineapple cakes and kuih s, symbolizing prosperity and good fortune.
 While large firework displays are popular in some places, Taiwan tends to focus more on temple visits, lantern-lighting ceremonies, and family reunions.